Mirevi/MotionHub/README.md

 # Setup and Building

-The CMake System is used to generate Build Files and download all dependencies required.
+The CMake System is used to generate Build Files and download all required dependencies.
 Please use the `CMakeLists.txt` file for generating.

 - MMH is developed with Microsoft **Visual Studio 2017**.
 CMake has only been tested with this IDE.